Bottom Trawling Testimonies

 Keep up to date with the coalition’s latest news, events and campaigns.
 By signing up to the newsletter you agree to receive emails from the Transform Bottom Trawling Coalition on issues related to coalition.
 Your contact information will not be shared or publicised.

-Zoila Bustamante Cardenas, President of the Latin American Union of Artisanal Fisheries and of the Confederation National Association of Artisanal Fishermen of Chile (CONAPACH), explains why CONAPACH’s 60,000+ members want to see an end to industrial bottom trawling.
+Zoila Bustamante Cardenas, President of the Latin American Union of Artisanal Fisheries and of the Confederation National Association of Artisanal Fishermen of Chile (CONAPACH), explains why CONAPACH’s members, which number over 60,000 fishers and fishworkers, want to see an end to industrial bottom trawling.

 Testimony: Zoila Bustamante Cardenas, President of the Latin American Union of Artisanal Fisheries and of the Confederation National Association of Artisanal Fishermen of Chile (CONAPACH)